jimhigson/oboe.js/writing/scrapyard.md

 lesser degree of server-side control but by using client-side rendering a much faster experience was possible than would otherwise be possible over low-speed networks [@news].

+Web developers agree that program architecture should separate presentation from operational logic but there is no firm consensus on where each concern should be exercised.

+Javascript has proven very effective as the language to meet Node's design goals but this suitability is not based on Javascript's association with web browsers, although it is certainly beneficial: for the first time it is possible to program presentation logic once which is capable of running on either client or server.
+Being already familiar with Javascript, web programmers were the first to take up Node.js first but the project mission statement makes no reference to the web; Node's architecture is well suited to any application domain where low-latency responses to i/o is more of a concern than heavyweight computation.
+Web applications fit well into this niche but they are far from the only domain that does so.